When Will Cruise Lines Sail Again?

-Viking, which operates both a river ship fleet as well as an ocean fleet, has extended the suspension of all cruise operations through January 31, 2021.
-The line plans to resume sailing operations in February 2021.
+Viking has extended the suspension of all cruise operations through May 31, 2021.
+Affected departures include all river and ocean departures.
+The line plans to resume sailing in June 2021.

-Virgin Voyages has delayed the official launch of its first cruise ship, Scarlet Lady, canceling all cruises through December 2020.
-The line plans to have its first official sailing in January 3, 2021.
+Virgin Voyages has delayed the official launch of its first cruise ship, Scarlet Lady canceling all sailings slated through June 30, 2021.
+The line plans to have its first official sailing in July 2021.
+Virgin has also pushed back the planned launch of its second ship, the Valiant Lady, until November 14, 2021.

 Uniworld Cruises will resume operations in January 2021.